extremenetworks/ExtremeScripting/EXOS/Python/watch/README.md

 # Watch
-Watch is a simple script that repeats a CLI command every *n* seconds
+Watch is a simple script that repeats a CLI command so that its output can be watched without having to constantly run the command

 ## Description
-This will repeat a CLI command every *n* seconds, so that its output can be watched without having to constantly run the command
+This will repeat a CLI command for a user defined number of times (-c) with a user defined interval between the commands (-i) seconds.
+Default Count: 3
+Default Interval: 5 seconds

+Optionally you can enable a diff of numerical values (-d) which will replace numerical values that have changed between command iterations with a "+" followed by the difference between the two values.

 ### Files
 * [watch.py](watch.py)